sandu-motelica/Crypto-wallet/README.md

-# Crypto-Wallet
+# Crypto-wallet

-Crypto-Wallet is a web application developed in ReactJS and Ant Design.
+Crypto-wallet is a web application developed in ReactJS and Ant Design.
 It allows users to manage their cryptocurrency wallets.

 ## Features